Interfacing to the Receiver

 ____Install a 74HC4046 in the middle socket.
 This will allow VFO energy to reach the counter.
 (Or remove the short on the VFO cable, leave the HFO cable shorted.)

 ____Attach the VFO cable from the frequency counter PCB (center pair of pads) to the "Freq Cntr" box at the output of the VFO oscillator.

 ____Turn on the power to the receiver and the Frequency Counter.

 Be very careful of reverse polarity connections.
 A reverse polarity connection to the frequency counter will blow the voltage regulator (78LO5).
-Use a diode at the B+ input to the Frequency Counter if you think you might make a mistake.
-Band side of the diode goes to the outside where you will be attaching power.____The Frequency Counter will display the VFO frequency.
+Use a diode at the 12 Volt input to the Frequency Counter if you think you might make a mistake.
+Band side of the diode goes toward the board.____The Frequency Counter will display the VFO frequency.

 ____Set the 2/8 ceramic trim pot (labeled 14.068) to its middle position.
 Line up the slot in the adjustment screw with the capacitor pins, with the rotor plate on the end with the arrow.
 The rotor plate is the part of the top with the metallic color.

 ____Spread or compress the VFO toroid coil to set the frequency as close to 14.068 as possible.

 Note: All tuning to make the frequency reach 14.068 is done by modifying the turns on the toroid.